The m-core-EP inverse in Minkowski space

-It can be observed from {{ Example \ref{WWL-MCE-example-3.1} where $G_{1}=0$}} is singular that, after applying Lemma \ref{WWL-MCE-734} and Theorem \ref{WWL-MCE-TH3.2}, a matrix has a core-EP decomposition, but it is not necessarily {\rm${\mathfrak{m}}$-core-EP} inverse or {\rm${\mathfrak{m}}$-core-EP decomposition}.
+It can be observed from {{ Example \ref{WWL-MCE-example-3.1} where $G_{1}=0$}} is singular that, after applying Lemma \ref{WWL-MCE-734} and Theorem \ref{WWL-MCE-TH3.2}, a matrix has a core-EP decomposition, but it not necessary has {\rm${\mathfrak{m}}$-core-EP} inverse or {\rm${\mathfrak{m}}$-core-EP decomposition}.
 The matrix has a {\rm${\mathfrak{m}}$-core-EP} decomposition, if and only if the {\rm${\mathfrak{m}}$-core-EP} inverse exists.
-Therefore, {\rm${\mathfrak{m}}$-core-EP decomposition} is different from core-EP decomposition. \begin{example} Let $A = \left[{ }\right]$ with ${\rm Ind}(A)=2$.
+Therefore, {\rm${\mathfrak{m}}$-core-EP decomposition} is different from core-EP decomposition. \begin{example} Let $A = \left[{ }\right]$ with ${\rm Ind}(A)=2$ and ${\mbox{\rm rk}}(A^2)=1$.
 There exists a unitary matrix

 such that

 By applying (\ref{WWL-MCE-4}), we have

 where $G_1\in\mathbb{C}_{1,1}$.
 Since $\frac{3}{5}$ is nonsingular, by applying Lemma \ref{WWL-MCE-734} and Theorem \ref{WWL-MCE-TH3.2}, we observe that $A$ is {${\mathfrak{m}}$}-core-EP invertible.
 Then { } It can be observed from above that $\widehat{A_{1}}\neq A_{1}$.
 However, $ A^{ \textcircled{E}} = \widehat{A_{1}}^{ \textcircled{m}} = A_{1}^{ \textcircled{m}}$. \end{example}